Python 3.13: Cool New Features for You to Try

 by Geir Arne Hjelle Sep 30, 2024 intermediate python

-Python 3.13 will be published on October 7, 2024.
+Python 3.13 was published on October 7, 2024.
 This new version is a major step forward for the language, although several of the biggest changes are happening under the hood and won’t be immediately visible to you.

 In a sense, Python 3.13 is laying the groundwork for some future improvements, especially to the language’s performance.
 As you read on, you’ll learn more about the background for this and dive into some new features that are fully available now.